WebOrigami/docs/src/content/pattern/index.md

 - Use a consistent model for manipulating one thing or an entire batch of things
 - Reuse code between projects

 This async tree pattern serves as the foundation for the Web Origami project.
-If you use the [async-tree](/async-tree/) library, or the higher-level parts of Web Origami like the [conceptual framework](/concepts/) or [command-line interface](/cli/), you will find it useful to understand this foundational pattern.
+If you use the [async-tree](/async-tree/) library, the higher-level [Origami language](/language/), or the [command-line interface](/cli/), you will find it useful to understand this foundational pattern.

 You can follow the tutorial to see how to represent and transform data using the async tree pattern.
 The tutorial uses JavaScript and Node.js, but you can apply the pattern in other languages that support asynchronous [futures or promises](https://en.wikipedia.org/wiki/Futures_and_promises).